 In light of Guyana’s recent explosive oil discoveries, it is envisioned that the Guyana dollar will strengthen over time.
 One the factors influencing the strength of a currency is the Gross Domestic Product per capita.
 And Guyana’s Gross Domestic Product per capita is expected to grow exponentially over the coming years due to increasing oil exports.

-As Guyana’s currency strengthens over time, it increases the country’s purchasing power, but at the same time makes it more difficult to compete in the export markets due to the increased cost of manufacturing locally – unless provisions are made to reduce the cost of manufacturing products for the export and local markets.
+As Guyana’s currency strengthens over time, it increases the country’s purchasing power, but at the same time makes it more difficult to compete in the export markets due to the increased cost of manufacturing locally – unless provisions and adjustments are made to reduce the cost of manufacturing products for the export and local markets.
 This is known as Dutch disease, and it is the reason why managing an oil economy is a delicate and intricate task.

 So, without further ado, here are the world’s most powerful currencies.

 The Kuwaiti Dinar – No. 1. – The Kuwaiti Dinar is the world’s strongest currency.
 At the time of this writing (last updated Dec 2022), 1 Kuwaiti Dinar is worth 3.29 US dollars.
 Kuwait is a rich, oil producing nation of the Middle East.
 It is arguably the richest country in the world, and its citizens live lives of luxury.

 The Bahraini Dinar – No. 2 – The Bahraini Dinar is the second strongest currency in the world.
 1 Bahraini Dinar is worth 2.65 US dollar.
 Bahrain is a Middle Eastern country which initially derived its wealth from oil exports but has since diversified.

 The Omani Rial – No. 3 – The Omani Rial is the world’s third strongest currency.
 1 Omani Rial is worth 2.60 US dollars.
 Oman is another oil rich nation of the Middle East with a population of about 5 million.